Planning For Change

 A revolution is underway.

-The global economy is in a state of flux; the digital age has begun and new business models are overthrowing the establishment.
-The organisations of the future are likely to be unrecognisable from the organisations we know today.
+The global economy is in a state of flux; the digital age has begun and new business models are challenging the establishment.
+The successful organisations of the future are likely to be unrecognisable from the organisations we know today.

-We must assume current ways of organising and working will be made redundant in much less time than it takes to build a campus or wait out a typical office lease.
+We must assume current ways of organising and working may be made redundant in much less time than it takes to build a campus or wait out a typical office lease.
 We must consider imminent obsolescence when we make strategic decisions about real estate location, configuration and design.

-That’s why Workplace Revolution use data, research, understanding, and imagination to engage deeply with our clients and create future organisational scenarios that help to identify and assess the risks and opportunities associated with different corporate real estate strategies.
+We use evidence, understanding, and imagination to engage deeply with our Clients and create scenarios that help to identify and assess the risks and opportunities associated with different people, work and place strategies.